garystorey/useZodForm/README.md

 ## To Do

-- Finalize API for v1.0
+- Finalize API for v1.0.
 - Continue to optimize performance
 - Add examples for additional component libraries
-- Add documentation
+- Create documentation website